Posted on by Village Green Nutrition Team

 Why is Vitamin D Important?

-• May protect against certain cancers (including breast
+- May protect against certain cancers (including breast and colorectal)

 A deficiency can have serious consequences, sometimes leading to rickets in children and osteomalacia (a softening of the bones that can result in bone fractures) or osteoporosis in adults.
 Humans get most of their vitamin D from sunlight, as sun exposure triggers its synthesis in the skin.
 That means deficiency is often not a problem for those who spend a lot of time outdoors during the summer, but many people in the United States still do not get enough.